soenia/mlops_hatespeech/reports/README.md

 >
 > Recommended answer length: 100-200 words.
 >
-> Example:
-> *The total code coverage of code is X%, which includes all our source code.
-We are far from 100% coverage of our **
-> *code and even if we were then...*
->
 > Answer:

---- question 8 fill here ---
+The total code coverage of our code is 37% since some parts of our code are not covered by tests.
+We are far from 100% coverage of our code and even if we were then we would not trust it to be error free.
+The reason for this is that code coverage only measures how much of the code is executed during the tests, but it does not measure wether the code is error free or not.
+So it's possible to have a high code coverage, but still have bugs in the code.

 ### Question 9